stolostron/cluster-backup-operator/README.md

 ## Restore a backup

-The restore operation should be run on a different hub then the one where the backup was created.

 After you create a `restore.cluster.open-cluster-management.io` resource on the new hub, you should be able to run `oc get restore -n <oadp-operator-ns>` and get the status of the restore operation.
 You should also be able to verify on the new hub that the backed up resources contained by the backup file have been created.

 The restore defines 3 required spec properties, defining the restore logic for the 3 type of backed up files.